Addressing the comments from the co-reader

 All comments raised by the co-reader must be addressed.
 There are three ways to address the comments.

-Address other editorial suggestions from the co-reader.
+Always address simple editorial suggestions from the co-reader.

 Please note that the last option should be used in a very limited way.